 Ronn Torossian is CEO of 5WPR, one of the largest U.S. PR agencies.
 He is an active Jewish philanthropist via the Ronn Torossian Foundation.

-About the Author: Ronn Torossian is CEO of 5WPR, one of the largest U.S. PR agencies.
-He is an active Jewish philanthropist via the Ronn Torossian Foundation.
+About the Author: Ronn Torossian is Founder and CEO of 5WPR, a leading PR Firm in New York and one of the 20 largest independently owned agencies in the United States.
+Ronn is an active Jewish philanthropist through his charity organization, the Ronn Torossian Foundation.

 If you don't see your comment after publishing it, refresh the page.